dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleAdsAdvertisersTaskPostRequestInfo.md

 > `optional` **location\_code**: `number`

-Defined in: main.ts:60523
+Defined in: main.ts:60544

 search engine location code
+optional field
-required field if you don’t specify location_name or location_coordinate if you use this field, you don’t need to specify location_name or location_coordinate you can receive the list of available locations of the search engines with their location_code by making a separate request to the https://api.dataforseo.com/v3/serp/google/ads_advertisers/locations
+if you use this field, you don’t need to specify location_name or location_coordinate you can receive the list of available locations of the search engines with their location_code by making a separate request to the https://api.dataforseo.com/v3/serp/google/ads_advertisers/locations
 example:
 2840
+Note: if you don’t specify location_name, location_code, or location_coordinate, advertisers will be searched across all the available locations

 ***